mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 extensive Lishun Main, which wends its way from
 Ameros into Shinkan and continues two subsectors into Fornast sector before it finally terminates.
-Traffic on the main is high and Dim’s modest starport is designed to facilitate trade as best it can.
+Traffic on the main is high and Dim's modest starport is designed to facilitate trade as best it can.
 The central pod of its highport is a busy thoroughfare where freight and speculative cargo flows from ship-to-